Dear Retail community,

 Instead of creating an all-new solution from scratch, SAP rather leverages the proven capabilities and special powers of existing SAP components, and composes them together in an Omni-Channel reference architecture as seen below.
 Based on these components we invest in innovations, new capabilities and integration:

-Fig.1: SAP & Hybris Retail Omnichannel Commerce – Reference Architecture and Innovations
+Fig.1: SAP & Hybris Retail Omnichannel Commerce – Reference Architecture and Innovations / GK Software parts are optional

 In the following chapters I would like to describe the scenarios and data flow between these main components.
 This should be a high level reference recommendation for your orientation.